Isabella Beetham: Legacy

-In was reported in 1991 that one of her silhouettes sold for $3,498 at a Christie's auction.
+It was reported in 1991 that one of her silhouettes sold for $3,498 at a Christie's auction.
 This compares to a silhouette of children, pets and toys by Auguste Edouart (1788-1861) that sold for $2,100 at Skinner and an 1874 silhouette of a husband and wife enjoying tea by William Welling sold at Phillips for $4,832.

 In 1995, Michael Christie had one of the finest private silhouette collections, with 120 images by noted silhouette artists, such as Beetham and Miers.
 The collection was started in 1893 by his mother, Madge Christie.
 Its highest valued item was a half-length silhouette of a lady by Beetham valued at about £3,000.